Health on my terms

 Another site for you to check out: https://www.endocrineweb.com/conditions/hypothyroidism/synthetic-t4-supplements-hypothyroidism

 Remember: It is important to look at many resources in order to get the big picture.
-Knowledge will help you to ask the right questions, and to fight for your right to feel well.
+Knowledge will help you to ask the right questions, and to fight for your right to feel well and to have health.

 When I was 13 I was put on contraceptives so I would have a “period”.